basile-pochet/DQNagent/REPORT.md

 - $\gamma$ the discount factor, 0 makes the agent focus only on current rewards (immediate rewards) and 1 makes it focus only on long term rewards.
 - $\max_a Q(s_{t+1}, a)$ the estimate of optimal future value

-Summarize the key concepts of Deep Q-Learning, including:
+Summarize the key concepts of Deep Q-Learning, including: just describe what it is.
+We talk about it later and show how the interect betwee each other.

 - Q-Learning
 - Experience Replay